“27 Publishers Who Accept Unsolicited Manuscripts” by Joan Y. Edwards

 Education, parenting, self-help, and health books of interest to the general trade

-14. Peak City Publishing (Adults and Children) (Marketing Plan) – Closed for submissions until the end of January)
+15. Peak City Publishing (Adults and Children) (Marketing Plan) -

 Peak City Publishing is a fairly new publisher.